djangonaut-space/program/session-organizers.md

 ## Session Organizers Guidelines

-A succesful session is the result of a team working together behind the scene.
-As a Session Organizer you will ensure, you will help to create a supportive environment for everyone involved in the Djangonaut Space mentorship program.
+A successful session is the result of a team working together behind the scene.
+As a Session Organizer you will help to create a supportive environment for everyone involved in the Djangonaut Space mentorship program.

 You're not be alone in your journey because Session Organizer are going to act as a team, each one with a focus area, but always supporting one another through feedback, collaboration, and shared ideas. 💜